On Signal Peak Power Constraint of Over-the-Air Federated Learning: Conclusion

 \section{Conclusion}

 This work highlights an overlooked practical issue in \ac{OTA}-\ac{FL}: the instantaneous peak power constraint imposed by the nonlinearity in power amplifiers.
-This is an issue in \ac{OTA}-\ac{FL} since it uses analog transmission and some works consider multi-carrier OFDM transmissions.
-We applied the classic PAPR reduction methods of iterative amplitude clipping and frequency-domain filtering.
-Enforcing peak power constraint can indeed degrade aggregation and final accuracy, in some cases, the effects are marginal, and in some other cases (multi-carrier with low noise level), cause divergence.
+This is a practical issue in \ac{OTA}-\ac{FL} since amplitude-modulated analog transmission is by itself a potentially high \ac{PAPR} signal (depending on the distributions of values to be transmitted) and multi-carrier \ac{OTA}-OFDM would inherit the high PAPR issue of OFDM.
+As the first work that reveals this problem in AirComp-FL, in order to confirm that this is actually a problem to be solved, we applied the most classic PAPR reduction method of iterative amplitude clipping and frequency-domain filtering that constrains the signal within its PAPR limits without causing distortions to adjacent frequency bands.
+We observe that enforcing peak power constraint can indeed degrade aggregation and final accuracy, in some cases, the effects are marginal, and in some other cases (multi-carrier with low noise level), cause divergence.
 Counterintuitively, the impact is stronger at lower noise for multi-carrier OFDM because the scaling factor from optimization is higher and therefore the in-band distortion is too much amplified.
 This work should motivate further research in peak power constraint-aware power control and better PAPR reduction techniques for single-carrier and multi-carrier \ac{OTA}-\ac{FL} systems.